Building Certificates (s6.26)

 How long do Building Certificates take to process?

 Approximately 10 days however depending on the complexity or age of the building the processing time may take longer.
-If access cannot be gained this may cause a delay.
+If access cannot be gained, this may also cause a delay.
 You must ensure access for Council officers is possible during business hours.

 Are there any additional penalties for unauthorised works?

-An application made for a Building Certificate does NOT eliminate the potential issue of fines that may be imposed for breaches under the Environmental Planning and Assessment Act 1979 or the Local Government Act 1993.
+An application made for a Building Information Certificate does not eliminate the potential issue of fines that may be imposed for breaches under the Environmental Planning and Assessment Act 1979 or the Local Government Act 1993.

 Page ID: 64082